Harry-Rennie/FreeTheForest/README.md

 ---
  - Outline game loop rules.

-## Outline other mechanics and keywords
+## Mechanics
+ - Outline keywords and other pertinent game mechanics.

 # Sound
+---
 - outline sound aesthetic, how sound was created and why.

 # Art and Animation
+---
 - outline aesthetic, and planning toward aesthetic, how and why.

 # Prospective Features
+---
 - mention nice to haves, if we continue development.

 # Credits